zhaolinxu/cat-zh/README.md

 1. No meanies and baddies
 2. No bureocracy

+### Repo access

+As a general rule, all changes should go through the PR.
+If you have a write access, you can submit small changes directly without approval.
+Major changes are still advised to be pushed through PR.

+Please run all major UI changes through Blood first or you will risk loosing your direct write access.

 ### No ES6, please
 The KG ecosystem must support about 20.000 different Android devices, iOS, and various OS and browser versions dating from 1980, including Chrome/FF/IE/Edge/webkit of all possible releases.